The waitlist is open for the Plant-based Intuitive eating program

 Best Sources of Vitamin B12 For Vegetarians and Vegans

-Vitamin B12 is one of the only ones (along with vitamin D) that we cannot get enough of from plants.
+Vitamin B12 is one of the only vitamins (along with vitamin D) that we cannot get enough of from plants.
 B12 is made from microorganisms, and it is thought that we used to be able to get enough from the dirt, soil, and microscopic “creatures” living on our unwashed wild plants.
 Since plants are no longer a reliable way to meet B12 needs, we either need to diligently eat enough B12-fortified foods or take a B12 supplement.

-Some cereals, plant-based milks, and nutritional yeasts are fortified with B12.
+Some breakfast cereals, plant-based milks, and nutritional yeasts are fortified with B12.
 Be sure to check labels because not all brands are fortified.
 If you decide to rely on nutritional yeast as a B12 source, look for the VSF symbol on the label which stands for Vegetarian Supported Formula and indicates fortification.
 If you want to get your B12 from fortified foods, you must eat multiple servings every day to meet needs.

 I find that a B12 supplement is the easiest way to meet needs.
 Supplements are inexpensive and safe, so the only barrier is remembering to take them!
 Look for a cyanocobalamin form that’s either liquid or sublingual (absorbed under the tongue).
 You will also see methylcobalamin, but we just don’t have enough evidence to support the effectiveness of this form of B12.